human-inhabitant/92422/README.md

 on a nostalgic journey.
 Please don't take any of the code serious, it was purely done in fun.

+I broke the chapters out into branches this time around... experimental.

 ## Express in Action: Writing, building, and testing Node.js applications

 ![Express in Action: Writing, building, and testing Node.js applications](https://images-na.ssl-images-amazon.com/images/I/41fLgJegKWL._SX397_BO1,204,203,200_.jpg)